Inventus Mining (CVE:IVS) Trading Down 21.1% – Time to Sell?

 Shares of Inventus Mining Corp.
-(CVE:IVS – Get Free Report) traded down 21.1% during mid-day trading on Friday .
+(CVE:IVS – Get Free Report) fell 21.1% during mid-day trading on Saturday .
 The company traded as low as C$0.08 and last traded at C$0.08.
-118,000 shares traded hands during mid-day trading, an increase of 26% from the average session volume of 93,681 shares.
+118,000 shares changed hands during mid-day trading, an increase of 26% from the average session volume of 93,681 shares.
 The stock had previously closed at C$0.10.

-In other Inventus Mining news, Director Glen Alexander Milne bought 577,000 shares of the firm’s stock in a transaction that occurred on Tuesday, November 19th.
-The shares were acquired at an average cost of C$0.06 per share, with a total value of C$31,735.00.
-Insiders acquired a total of 1,952,000 shares of company stock valued at $99,235 over the last three months.
-Insiders own 31.70% of the company’s stock.
+In other Inventus Mining news, Director Glen Alexander Milne acquired 577,000 shares of Inventus Mining stock in a transaction dated Tuesday, November 19th.
+The stock was acquired at an average cost of C$0.06 per share, for a total transaction of C$31,735.00.
+Over the last 90 days, insiders have bought 1,952,000 shares of company stock worth $99,235.
+31.70% of the stock is owned by company insiders.

 About Inventus Mining